locallyoptimistic/LocallyOptimistic/content/post/culture_of_partnership.md

+---
+author: Michael Kaminsky
+title: "A Culture of Partnership"
+cover: "/img/culture_of_partnership.jpg"
+publishDate: "2019-03-22"
+tags:
+ - analytics
+ - process
+ - communication
+ - team
+---

 # A Culture of Partnership

 During my time leading an analytics and data science team, I spent a lot of time thinking about how an ideal analytics team should operate -- how the team should work together, how the team should prioritize their work, and how the team can most effectively partner with the broader organization to generate business value.

 I believe that for an analytics team to be effective, the team must develop a strong culture of partnership in order to actually drive business value.
-An analytics team that operates in a silo, despite being filled with super talented analysts, engineers[backlink], and data scientists will often end up spinning its wheels and failing to impact the bottom-line of the organization.
+An analytics team that operates in a silo, despite being filled with super talented analysts, [engineers](https://www.locallyoptimistic.com/post/analytics-engineer/), and data scientists will often end up spinning its wheels and failing to impact the bottom-line of the organization.

 ## Why partnership?